Sustainable Development Goals

 There are cross-cutting issues and synergies between the different goals; for example, for SDG 13 on climate action, the IPCC sees robust synergies with SDGs 3 (health), 7 (clean energy), 11 (cities and communities), 12 (responsible consumption and production) and 14 (oceans).
-Conversely, critics and observers have also identified trade-offs between the goals,such as between ending hunger and promoting environmental sustainability.
-Other concerns include there being too many goals (resulting in compounding trade-offs), a weak emphasis on environmental sustainability, and difficulties tracking qualitative indicators.
+On the other hand, critics and observers have also identified trade-offs between the goals, such as between ending hunger and promoting environmental sustainability.
+Furthermore, concerns have arisen over the high number of goals (compared to the eight Millennium Development Goals), leading to compounded trade-offs, a weak emphasis on environmental sustainability, and difficulties tracking qualitative indicators.